0xCMP/wal-e/README.rst

 * wal-push
 * `delete`_

-All of these operators work in a context of several environment variables that WAL-E reads.
-The variables set depend on the storage provider being used, and are detailed below.
+Each of these commands work using enviroment variables that depend on what kind of storage provider is being used.
+The enviroment variables for each provider are detailed below.

 WAL-E's organizing concept is the `PREFIX`.
-Prefixes must be set uniquely for each *writing* database, and prefix all objects stored for a given database.
+Each *writing* database must have a unique prefix, and prefix all objects stored for a given database.
 For example: ``s3://bucket/databasename``.

 Of these, the "push" operators send backup data to storage and "fetch"